Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: Experimental Results

-\begin{itemize} \item \textbf{Round-to-nearest (RTN)} quantization to the corresponding format, with \texttt{absmax} scales.
-In addition, we add Hadamard rotations matching the quantization group size (16 for NVFP and 32 for MXFP), denoted as \textbf{RTN + HT}. \item \textbf{SmoothQuant}~\cite{smoothquant} diagonal rescaling, with a tuned $\alpha$ smoothening factor.
-We identified $\alpha = 0.6$ to be the best in our experiments. \item \textbf{QuaRot}~\cite{quarot}, which adds Hadamard rotations strategically at each linear layer.
+\paragraph{Algorithms.} We consider both weights-and-activations quantization (W4A4, our main focus) and weight-only quantization (W4A16, as a ``control'').
+For W4A4, we implement the following: (1) \textbf{Round-to-nearest (RTN)} quantization to the corresponding format, with \texttt{absmax} scales.
+In addition, we add Hadamard rotations matching the quantization group size (32), denoted as \textbf{RTN + HT}.
+(2) \textbf{SmoothQuant}~\cite{smoothquant} diagonal rescaling, with a tuned $\alpha$ smoothening factor.
+We identified $\alpha = 0.6$ to be the best in our experiments.
+(3) \textbf{QuaRot}~\cite{quarot}, which adds Hadamard rotations strategically at each linear layer.
 These should reduce quantization error, and most of them can be folded into the model.
-We use RTN for quantization post-rotation. \item \textbf{SpinQuant}~\cite{spinquant}, which adds trainable rotations to the model, similarly to QuaRot.
-A subset of 1024 calibration sequences from FineWeb is used for training the matrices. \item \textbf{GPTQ}~\cite{gptq} weight quantization and RTN on the activations, with \texttt{absmax} scales.
-A subset of 1024 calibration sequences from FineWeb, \texttt{absmax} scales, standard Hessian dampening factors ($\lambda=10^{-2}$), and standard quantization order are used. \item \textbf{\methodname{}} weight quantization, i.e., GPTQ with block rotations, MSE scale optimization, and static activation re-ordering over the rotated weights, as described in Section~\ref{sec:algorithm}, with RTN on the activations. \end{itemize}
+We use RTN for quantization post-rotation.
+(4) \textbf{SpinQuant}~\cite{spinquant}, which adds trainable rotations to the model, similarly to QuaRot.
+A subset of 1024 calibration sequences from FineWeb is used for training the matrices.
+(5) \textbf{GPTQ}~\cite{gptq} weight quantization and RTN on the activations, with \texttt{absmax} scales.
+A subset of 1024 calibration sequences from FineWeb, \texttt{absmax} scales, standard Hessian dampening factors ($\lambda=10^{-2}$), and standard quantization order are used.
+(6) \textbf{\methodname{}} weight quantization, i.e., GPTQ with block rotations, MSE scale optimization, and static activation re-ordering over the rotated weights, as described in Section~\ref{sec:algorithm}, with RTN on the activations.
 As a control, we also implement \textbf{weight-only quantization}, via \textbf{RTN}, \textbf{GPTQ}, \textbf{AWQ}~\cite{lin2024awq}, as well as Hadamard rotations followed by RTN, denoted as \textbf{RTN + HT}.
 These results closely follow our findings for W\&A quantization, and are thus deferred to the Appendix.
 In Appendix~\ref{app:transforms}, we perform an exhaustive sweep over DCT, DST, Hadamard, and GSR transforms and block sizes showing that the Hadamard transform matching the quantization group size provides the best results on average.

 \paragraph{Discussion.} The accuracy results for W4A4 experiments on Llama-3.1-8B-Instruct are presented in Table~\ref{tab:unified-quantization-comparison-simulation}.
 The variance for the NVFP4 experiments (i.e., for entries in the 7th column over 5 distinct seeds) is of approximately 0.3 average points, whereas the variance for the INT4 experiments is of approximately 1 point.
 We mark all top aggregate entries (within 2 standard deviations) as bold in the corresponding columns.
 We observe the following: